noa/iur/README.md

 also using a validation dataset via `--valid_tfrecord_path` and using `--framework custom` which estimates model performance during training.

-Now in case you are interested in identifying authors who were not present in your training dataset, the method just described will be insufficient, because it calculates a probability distribution over the authors in the training set.
-Indeed, knowing the probability that an episode was composed by one of your training authors doesn't help you when you know the author to not be among them!
-Fortunately, although the model is trained to minimize a loss with respect to the fixed set of authors, it internally constructs an *embedding* of an episode, irrespective of its author, which can be used to assess authorship.
-Specifically, episodes by the same author will nearby in space, while episodes by different authors will be further apart.

 Our primary method of assessing the ability to detect same-authorship is formalized by a *ranking experiment*.
 To conduct the experiment periodically during training to monitor progress,